emre1702/BonusBot_Java/README.md

 #### audio
 Only usable in audioChannel, usable everywhere when it's deactivated.

-- play [url/empty]
+- play [?url]
   - Joins your channel and plays an audio (without changing the queue).
   Use '!play' without arguments to resume an audio.
 - queue [url]
   - Joins your server and puts audio in the queue.
   If there is no audio playing, it gets played directly.
-- ytsearch [text] [showamount = 5]
+- stop [?time = 0]
-  - Searchs in YouTube and outputs the result.
-  Amount of result depends on showamount.
-  Needed for !ytplay and !ytqueue.
-- ytplay [number]
-  - Plays the audio at specific place in result of ytsearch.
-- ytqueue [number]
-  - Queues the audio at specific place in result of ytsearch.
+  - Stops the audio and deletes the queue.
+  Use time to let the audio stop after a time (seconds).
+  If you want to use minutes, use m at the time (e.g. !stop 1m - h for hours).
-- pause
+- pause [?time = 0]
   - Pauses the audio.
+  Same for time here as in stop.
-- resume
+- resume [?time = 0]
   - Resumes the audio.
+  Same for time here as in stop.
 - skip
   - Skips the current audio.
 - volume [0-200]
   - Changes the volume.
 - join